OneBusAway/onebusaway-application-modules/src/site/markdown/guides/installation-guide.md

 Check out the [Downloads page](../downloads.html) for information about downloading the OneBusAway application modules.

-At minimum you need to download `onebusaway-transit-data-federation.jar` to build your transit data bundle and one of the webapps to host your OneBusAway instance.
+At minimum you need to download `onebusaway-transit-data-federation-builder.jar` to build your transit data bundle and one of the webapps to host your OneBusAway instance.

 ## Building a Bundle